USPS: Performance holds steady as Postal Service addresses challenges

 From January 1 through January 7, the average time to deliver a mailpiece across the postal network was 2.6 days.

-One of the goals of Delivering for America, the Postal Service’s 10-year plan for achieving financial sustainability and service excellence, is to meet or exceed 95 percent on-time service performance for all mail and shipping products once all elements of the plan are implemented.
+One of the goals of Delivering for America, the Postal Service’s 10-year plan for achieving financial sustainability and service excellence, is to meet or exceed 95% on-time service performance for all mail and shipping products once all elements of the plan are implemented.

 Service performance is defined by the Postal Service as the time it takes to deliver a mailpiece or package from its acceptance into their system through its delivery, as measured against published service standards.